heptarch/heptarch.github.io/drafts/demon.md

 interactions in colloids.
 Improve electromagnets to test. <br>

 <i>May 26.</i> Discover  אשמדאי in the kitchen, also the
 bedroom.
-Movements paired and opposite. <br>
+Movements paired and opposite.
+He can't speak. <br>
 </font>
 </div>